-our focus -
+our focus

-Successful human capital management is driven by several factors, including knowledge, skills, abilities, experience, intelligence and training, all of which enhance individual employability and the potential for career development.
-Mindful of all of these factors and the employment challenges facing both employers and employees in South Africa today, Primeserv focuses strongly on proficiency development through training and learnership programmes, many of which are aimed specifically at the youth.
+Effective integrated business support services and particularly human capital management, is driven by several factors, including knowledge, skills, abilities, experience, intelligence and training, all of which enhance individual employability and the potential for career enhancement.
+Mindful of all these factors and the employment challenges facing both employers and employees in South Africa today, Primeserv focuses skills and capacity development through training and learnership programmes, many of which are aimed specifically at youth.

-Primeserv's service offering is based on extensive industry knowledge and expertise, a passion for innovation and a deep commitment to the success and development of people.
-In our business, we foster a culture of inclusiveness, teamwork and excellence in client service, all in an environment driven by a philosophy of continuous improvement.
+Primeserv's service offering is based on extensive industry knowledge and expertise, a collaborative approach to understanding clients' needs, ongoing innovation and a deep commitment to the development and successful advancement of people.
+In our business we foster a culture of inclusiveness, teamwork and a passion for excellence in client service, all in an environment driven by a philosophy of continuous improvement.